 Making the Chowder

 If you have any leftover, store the cooled chowder in an airtight container.
+Make sure it is cooled completely before putting it in the fridge.
 It should last up to four days in the refrigerator.

 Can I turn this into a slow cooker recipes?